Why You Might Want To Become a House Sitter

 Housesitting has allowed us to travel and visit places that we would not normally be able to experience due to the cost involved.
 We avoid hefty hotel bills, especially in the more expensive destinations of the world.
 Having access to a kitchen means that we can also save money on food.

 In addition to the financial advantages, becoming part of the community and “living like a local” is far more preferable to staying in a featureless hotel.
 You have all the comforts and amenities of home.
-An added bonus for us is being able to enjoy the company of a dog or cat for the duration of the stay.
+An added bonus for us is enjoying the company of a dog or cat for the duration of the stay.

 All kinds of people housesit.